YipingNUS/machine-learning-labs/README.md

 ### Lab 7: Learning Techniques (21 Mar 2020)

+In this lab, you will learn how to apply a gradient boosted model on a classic Kaggle competition - [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic/).
+You'll use the famous library xgboost for this task.

 ### Lab 8: Reinforcement Learning (28 Mar 2020)

 In this lab, you'll explore various popular multi-armed bandit algorithms for exploration and exploitation.